 Master's programme in Embedded Systems

-Embedded systems are the most common form of computer system, utilising around 98 per cent of all manufactured processors for their applications – from sewing machines and cars, to satellites and power plants.
+Embedded systems are the most common form of computer system, utilising around 98 percent of all manufactured processors for their applications – from sewing machines and cars, to satellites and power plants.
 The common denominator for these systems is high-level demands on functionality and reliability.
+The master’s programme in Embedded Systems foster highly competitive graduates in this important field.

 Embedded Systems at KTH

-The purpose of this master’s programme is to provide a broad education in embedded systems with the opportunity to specialise in areas that cover theoretical as well as practical aspects of embedded systems development.
+The master’s programme in Embedded Systems provides a broad education in embedded systems with the opportunity to specialise in areas that cover theoretical as well as practical aspects of embedded systems development.
 Special emphasis is placed on engineering skills, integration of software and hardware, system design, integration, verification and the management of the design process.

 The programme offers four tracks: